in the midst of

 Although they're not something I would want to get, I've never really received one from a special someone.

-I wish I can go on breakfast dates, lunch dates, or even dinner dates with you.
-Or maybe we’ll go to quirky places like those cute dessert or optical illusion museums.
-I’d never get tired or bored even if it’s the National Museum as long as I’m with you.
+I wish I could go on breakfast dates, lunch dates, or even dinner dates with you.
+Or maybe we’ll go to quirky places like those cute dessert museums or optical illusion museums.
+I’d never get tired or bored even if it’s the National Museum, as long as I’m with you.

-I’d gladly let you slide your hand from my arms to my hand and lock them as if not letting you go ever; walking by every piece of art and appreciating the view.
+I’d gladly let you slide your hand down my arm into my hand and lock them as if not letting you go—ever—walking by every piece of art and appreciating the view.

 We can go and explore Manila and gobble down food in Chinatown.
 We can also go to restaurants we haven’t tried or just stay at home and binge on street food.